zachwill/golf/README.md

     mkdir {data,html,ysports}

-Also, A number of Python packages are required:
+Also, a number of Python packages are required:

     pip install -r requirements.txt